HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Stepping up to MPR 600, these filters provide a standard level of filtration.
 In addition to dust, MPR 600 filters are able to filter out mold spores and pollen.
 These filters are sufficient for most residential homes since they provide a decent level of filtration and won’t impede very much airflow.

 MPR 1000 filters step up into allergy-fighting territory.
-These filters are good for those that suffer allergies since they provide a higher level of filtration against pet dander and smoke.
+These filters are good for those that suffer from allergies since they provide a higher level of filtration against pet dander and smoke.
 These are a good choice if you need an increased level of protection from seasonal allergies or excessive dust.

 MPR 1500 filters take everything a step further and are able to filter out some bacteria and viruses.
 These filters are considered a MERV 12 but they are able to capture 19% more E1 particles than a standard MERV 12 filter.